 The brain is an incredible organ filled with 100 billion neurons that seamlessly communicate, allowing you to complete tasks from breathing to critical problem solving.
 Amazingly, it only takes the brain around 1/10,000th of a second to identify a need and respond with the appropriate action.

 Essentially, brain health refers to the idea that lifestyle factors play a large role in how well your brain functions.
-Practicing healthy habits gives the brain the tools necessary to function at its highest potential.
-Maintaining brain health is an important part of reducing the risks aging poses to cognition.
+Practicing healthy habits gives the brain the tools necessary to function at its highest potential, and maintaining optimal brain health is an important part of reducing the risks aging poses to cognition.

 We sat down with Attending Neurologist and Director of the DENT Concussion Center, Dr. Jennifer McVige, who shared her tips for maintaining brain health.